ZackZikaiXiao/FedLoGe/README.md

 ![The framework of FedLoGe](Framework.png)

+> We also provide implementation for baselines under Fed-LT setup, which can be found in the '**baseline**' folder.

 ## Usage

 To train a universal model (for any data distribution), follow step 1, and infer with: